 Tending Machines and Transferring Parts

-The transfer of metal stamps, pouring molten metal in a foundry, loading, and unloading CNC machines is dangerous work for humans, but robots can do it effortlessly.
+The transfer of metal stamps, pouring molten metal in a foundry, and loading and unloading CNC machines is dangerous for humans, but robots can do it effortlessly.
 Smaller cobots in smaller plants are doing machine tending and other tasks.

 Removal of Materials

 Robots can follow a convoluted path many times without fail.
 This ability makes a robot the perfect tool for trimming and cutting tasks.
 Light robots that have a force-sensing technology work best in these types of functions.
+Although these robots save time and money, robots often need regular maintenance and servicing.
+Industrial dust collectors are a common automated machine in industrial processes, and although they require little human interaction, they do need regular Brisbane dust collector servicing.
 These tasks include cutting fabric, polishing molds, and trimming flash from plastic molds.

 AMRs (Autonomous mobile robots) and automated vehicles such as forklifts are used in factories to transport raw materials from the storage areas to the factory assembly floor.